Oranges & Lemons (album): Setting and atmosphere

 Fox was determined to treat the group with more patience than Rundgren had for Skylarking.
 The sessions ran more smoothly as a result, although the group struggled with his inexperience as a producer.
 About a quarter of the songs were recorded without a click track.
 Partridge praised Mastelotto for his work ethic: "he actually made little samples of sounds and things in his garage for us to use.
 He was really very committed to being one of the band".
 One such sample was the sound of a snare drum with its waveform cut off before the attack.
 Mastelotto said "Andy loved it so much that it turned out to be almost on the entire record."
 He had been a longtime fan of XTC and prepared for the recording by asking them for their favourite records "so that I could maybe get a little further inside their head".

 One of the recurring in-jokes during the sessions was a spin-the-wheel dial used for determining takes.
 The wheel's labels were "Great – best take ever", "better than the Beatles", "pretty good", "okay", "not so good", "possibly acceptable", "pretty bad", "weak", "horrible", "dreadful", and "the worst shit I'd ever heard".
 Another in-joke was the "Colonel Cunt Hat" and "Thumb of Decision" that anyone would wear if it was thought that they had a poor attitude.
 During one early session, Mastelotto recalled:

 Dave Gregory, in his words, took credit for "quite a lot [of] the arrangements and the overdubs".
 He was frustrated that his suggestions to Fox were almost always deferred to "the songwriter", which meant either Partridge or Moulding.
 Both Gregory and Moulding characterised Fox as subservient to Partridge's studio indulgences, which they termed "Andy-ness", and felt that it had a negative effect on the album's sound.
+Mastelotto similarly recalled that engineer Ed Thacker would complain, "Jesus Christ!
+What's going on in the mix?
+I don't even have any tracks left!"
 Guests who visited the sessions included Elvis Costello, who was next door recording his album Spike (1989), KROQ disc jockey Rodney Bingenheimer, Chris Squire of Yes, David Byrne of Talking Heads and actor River Phoenix.
 Partridge has said that Phoenix was an "utter and anal" fan of the band, and urged him to phone a friend who was "also a big fan", Keanu Reeves.